 Protesters have taken to the streets of Haiti’s capital to demand the suspension of a runoff presidential vote over alleged irregularities.

-The demonstrations in Port-au-Prince on Monday came as attackers in rural areas burned several electoral offices.
+The demonstrations in Port-au-Prince on Monday came as attackers in rural areas set fire to several electoral offices.

 Some of the thousand-strong group of protesters burned vehicles, threw rocks and attacked a petrol station in the downtown area of the capital.